top of page

 Brain Breaks - Beanbag Fun

-• Objective: Develop coordination and focus through playful activities.
+• Objective: Develop coordination and focus through playful activity.

 • Materials Needed: Beanbags.